TosbackCgusBridge-Bot/CGUs-versions/Toyota/Privacy Policy.md

 Your Privacy Rights

-**Personal Information Sharing Practices for 2012**
+**Personal Information Sharing Practices for 2013**
-During 2012, Toyota shared personal information about our customers with specific third parties where the information was used for the recipient's own marketing.
+During 2013, Toyota shared personal information about our customers with specific third parties where the information was used for the recipient's own marketing.
 Learn more

 **Toyota Privacy Policy – Summary**
 This summary of our privacy policy applies to Web sites operated by Toyota Motor Sales, U.S.A., Inc. ("Toyota") (all such Web sites are collectively referred to as the "Sites").
-Last Updated October 23, 2013
+Last Updated January 1, 2014